-A high-quality diamond is a product of Mother Nature’s elements perfectly balanced; carbon levels, heat, and pressure must all unite in perfect harmony to create a natural diamond.
+A high-quality diamond is a product of Mother Nature’s elements perfectly balanced; carbon levels, heat, and pressure—all must be united in perfect harmony to create a natural diamond.

 Clarity refers to the unique ‘birthmarks’ or tiny imperfections encapsulated within the diamond and on its surface.
 These fragments are known as ‘inclusions’ when featured internally and ‘blemishes’ when they rest upon the surface.
-The value of a diamond is determined by the absence of these imperfections.
+The overall value of a diamond is determined by the absence of these imperfections, amongst other things.

 - Knotting: Knotting refers to the extensions of diamond crystals towards the surface of the stone.
-Visible to both the naked eye, and beneath a jeweler’s loupe, knots can present raised points on the diamond, as well as compromising the structure of the stone.
+Visible to both the naked eye and beneath a jeweler’s loupe, knots can present raised points on the diamond, as well as compromise the structure of the stone.

 - Feathering: Feathers are a light inclusion of cracks or fissures that give a feather-like appearance.
 If they appear close to the surface of a diamond they can affect durability and longevity, particularly when set in a regularly worn ring.

 - Pinpoint: Tiny white crystals form within the diamond.
-While these rarely affect the clarity of a diamond and are not often mentioned in grading reports, the presence of three or more of these little white lights are referred to as Clouding can give a hazy, unclear appearance in a diamond, and detract from its natural luster.
+While these rarely affect the clarity of a diamond and are not often mentioned in grading reports, the presence of three or more of these little white lights is referred to as clouding, and can give a hazy, unclear appearance to a diamond, detracting from its natural luster.

-Reputable diamond companies will only stock diamonds from SI2 and above, this is because inclusions that are seen by the naked eye are thought of as low quality.
-If you are looking to purchase a diamond that is SI1 and SI2 look out for an "eye clean" mark or stamp like the below image from Whiteflash.
+Reputable diamond companies will only stock diamonds from SI2 and above.
+This is because inclusions that are seen by the naked eye are thought of as low quality, which diamonds below SI2 are much more likely to have.
+If you are looking to purchase a diamond that is SI1 or SI2, look for an "eye clean" mark or stamp, like the below image from Whiteflash.

-No diamond is blemish and inclusion free.
+It’s incredibly rare to find a diamond that is completely blemish and inclusion free.
 The entirely natural formation of this stone is part of what makes it covetable, rare and valuable.
 However, the absence of visible inclusions has a huge impact on the beauty and value of a diamond.
-To determine the quality of the stone, the GIA and AGS have created detailed scales to creating international uniformity when assessing diamond clarity.
+To determine the quality of an individual diamond, the GIA and AGS have created detailed scales to create international uniformity when assessing diamond clarity.

-Alongside its clarity grade, a certified stone will often come with a ‘map’ of its unique inclusions and their placements within the diamond.
+Alongside its clarity grade, a certified stone will often come with a ‘map’ of its unique inclusions and their placements within the diamond, such as the one below.
 Studying your jewel beneath a loupe and identifying these marks and blemishes can be an excellent way to broaden your understanding of diamond clarity.

 Clarity is perhaps the most tangible of the four Cs and has the greatest impact on the structural durability of your diamond.
 Armed with the knowledge of inclusions and their appearances you can be sure that you choose a stone that will truly last an eternity.